KQM-git/TCL/characters/cryo/rosaria.md

 When Rosaria strikes an opponent from behind using **Ravaging Confession**, Rosaria's CRIT RATE increases by 12% for 5s.

+**Notes**
 * Either damage instance of **Ravaging Confession** can trigger this passive.
-* This CRIT RATE increase shows up in her stat screen, meaning it can be snapshotted by her A4, **Shadow Samaritan**, and included in the crit sharing.
+* This CRIT RATE increase shows up in her stat screen, meaning it can be snapshotted by her A4, **Shadow Samaritan**, and included in the CRIT RATE sharing.
 * Rosaria doesn't gain the CRIT RATE bonus unless the use of **Ravaging Confession** lands her behind the enemy.
   * If Rosaria starts her skill behind an enemy, but that enemy turns around to face her before the two hits, she won't get the CRIT RATE bonus.
   * For enemies who don’t have visual distinction between front and behind, Rosaria can still activate her A1 by hitting them from certain angles.